Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/week-at-a-glance.md

 - When the instructor stops live coding every three to five minutes, engage in the YouTube Live chat by asking questions and providing feedback to the instructor and the other students in the course

+## Remote Students

+The instructor will assign students who elect to be off-campus for the Fall 2020 semester to either [Team A](../teams/team-a.md) or [Team B](../teams/team-b.md).
+After their assignment to a team, these students will then follow the schedule of their team, with the exception of attending their assigned class session remotely instead of in-person.